content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/sql/sql-constraints-notnull-unique-check.md

 ![](media/97de97596d0eec32232dce342467190c.png)

--   By default, PostgreSQL gives the CHECK constraint a name using the following pattern:
+-   By default, PostgreSQL gives the CHECK constraint name using the following pattern:

 ![](media/1784912d0702fae2ca82882fb9209ff2.png)

--   However, if you want to assign a CHECK constraint a specific name, you can specify it after the CONSTRAINT expression:
+-   However, if you want to assign a CHECK constraint a specific name, you can specify it after the CONSTRAINT expression.
+In the below example **username**
+-   **\_email_notnull** is check constraint name.
 -   This is useful because sometimes you may want either column a or b is not null, but not both.
 -   For example, you may want either username or email column of the user tables is not null or empty.
 In this case, you can use the CHECK constraint as follows: